 Statement of Financial Accounting Standards No. 123 (revised 2004) In December 2004, the Financial Accounting Standards Board (FASB) issued SFAS No. 123 (revised 2004), "Share-Based Payment" (SFAS 123R).
 SFAS 123R requires that all share-based payments to employees, including grants of stock options, be recognized in the financial statements based on their fair value.
-The Company adopted SFAS 123R beginning in 2006.
-See Note 6 for a further discussion of stock compensation accounting and its effect on NCR.
+The Company adopted SFAS 123R as of January 1, 2006.
+See Note 6 for a further discussion of stock compensation and its effect on NCR.